-Hope Residence: Halfway House for Mothers with Children
+Hope Residence: Substance Use Disorders Treatment for Mothers with Children

 The Hope Residence at Eva’s Village opened in 2008 to provide a safe haven and comfortable family environment for mothers struggling with homelessness and/or substance use disorders, and their children.
 The residential Halfway House Treatment program at the Hope Residence has capacity for 24 mothers and their children.